kashifmuneer1085/AI-Language-Detector-and-Translator/README.md

 https://github.com/mehmoodulhaq570/AI-Language-Detector-and-Translator/assets/96229333/128d68d9-1ae0-4b22-bd7d-056235406f27

-For any queries you can contact me at my email mehmoodulhaq1040@gmail.com
+For any queries you can contact me at kashifmuneer1085@gmail.com

 ## Acknowledgments
 We acknowledge the contributions of various open-source projects and datasets that facilitated the development of this project.
 Additionally, we extend our gratitude to the Python community for creating and maintaining a robust ecosystem of libraries and tools.